aomlomics/protocols/markdown/protocol_extractdna_sterivex_kingfisher.md

 ### Spatial coverage and environment(s) of relevance

-This protocol has been used to extract DNA from thousands of sea water eDNA samples taken from stations off of South Florida coasts (Atlantic Ocean and Gulf of Mexico).
+This protocol has been used to extract DNA from thousands of {{environmental_medium}} eDNA samples taken from stations off of South Florida coasts (Atlantic Ocean and Gulf of Mexico).
 Sample collection depths range from 1m to 200m in the epipelagic zone (marine photic zone [ENVO:00000209]).

 ## PERSONNEL REQUIRED